-The TLS created a modern re-creation of an Eighteenth-century Chinese tea tent with an integral camera obscura that can be used as an educational tool to increase understanding about the remarkable Arcadian landscape.
+The TLS created a modern reinvention of an Eighteenth-century tea tent with an integral camera obscura that can be used as an educational tool to increase understanding about the remarkable Arcadian landscape.

 These ‘obscura tents’ were once a common feature along the Thames providing a magical way for everyone to interpret the environment around them.
-This modern and portable interpretation of a Tea Tent that incorporates a camera obscura at its top – reflecting an image of the surrounding landscape downwards to a table at the centre of the tent.
+This modern and portable tent incorporates a camera obscura at its top – reflecting an image of the surrounding landscape downwards to a table at the centre of the tent.

-The portable camera obscura form the centrepiece of TLS educational activities to be used at organised educational days, special events and at fairs across the region.
+This tent forms the centrepiece of TLS educational activities to be used at organised educational days, special events and at fairs across the region.

 These obscura tents quickly became a marvel of the Scientific Age, a tool for the most fashionable gentlemen of the day to show off their good taste and knowledge.

 It is known that camera obscuras were a feature of Georgian Richmond, obscura tea tents being erected in the gardens of riverside villas to be used by the gentleman as a tool to interpret the landscape around them.
 One 18th century tea tent survives, the Duke of Buccleugh Chinese Tent, now kept at Boughton Hall in Northamptonshire.